Continuous ScvO2 Monitoring

 Continuous ScvO2 monitoring reveals the root cause of oxygen imbalance, enabling you to proactively determine appropriate therapy.4,11 Real-time insight into the adequacy of cardiac output allows immediate assessment of your patient's clinical response to therapy − to help you stay ahead of tissue hypoxia and stages of sepsis.12

-- Optimize hemodynamic management of pediatric and neonatal septic shock patients in accordance with ACCM-PALS Clinical Practice Parameters13
+You can optimize hemodynamic management of pediatric and neonatal septic shock patients in accordance with ACCM-PALS Clinical Practice Parameters13

 See clearly.
 Stay ahead.

-PediaSat Oximetry Catheter offers the clarity of an early warning for compromised or inadequate oxygen delivery4-6,8,10
+PediaSat oximetry catheter offers the clarity of an early warning for compromised or inadequate oxygen delivery4-6,8,10

 Continuous measurement of ScvO2 in combination with other surrogates of organ perfusion (vital signs, lactate, etc.) can be used as a reliable monitor of cardiocirculatory function.17